SixArmDonkey/buffalotools_types/README.md

 Here's an example of how to create an Enum implementation.
 1. Create a class that extends Enum.
-2. Optionally add enum values as class constants.
-3. List the enum values in a protected array property named "$enum".
+2. Add enum values as class constants and/or list the enum values in a protected array property named $enum.

 ```php